 When they do, the last thing you want is to be managing disparate data sources and trying to figure out what data is the right data, all under the gun, after the solution fails.
 This is why managing the source of truth is so critical to every piece of your solution.
 This is why you must double down on a vendor you can trust to ensure your data resiliency when expanding to the hybrid cloud or completely migrating.

 With NetApp, you'll have a partner that you can trust to maintain and transfer your data safely and securely.
-If you want to avoid the high availability file service nightmares of disparate data, find out more about NetApp data management solutions: Cloud Sync and Cloud Volumes ONTAP.
+If you want to avoid the file share high availability nightmares of disparate data, find out more about NetApp data management solutions: Cloud Sync and Cloud Volumes ONTAP.